CollinHeist/TitleCardMaker/docs/getting_started/connections/tmdb.md

 Servers.
 It is also the only Connection which can provided Episode translations, Series logos[^1], backdrops, and posters.

-1. Click the <span class="example md-button">Add Connection</span> button to
+1. Under the TMDb section, click the
-create a blank Connection.
+<span class="example md-button">Add Connection</span> button.

 2. Click the external link :octicons-link-external-16: icon next to _API Key_
 and open the TMDb